deis/deis/docs/index.rst

 `Chef cookbooks`_ that combine to provide a Heroku-inspired application platform for public and private clouds.
 Your PaaS.
 Your Rules.

-Deis makes it easy to deploy and scale LXC containers and Chef nodes used to host applications, databases, middleware and other services.
-Deis leverages Chef, Docker and Heroku Buildpacks to provide a private PaaS that is lightweight and flexible.

 .. image:: _static/img/deis-graphic.png

 If you are new to Deis, you should start with :ref:`Concepts`.